kliu04/DSRI/README.md

 - Incorrect computation of invariants for Ranunculoid.
 - A web framework like `Flask` or `Django` can improve the templates from just using search and replace.
+- Currently, the external links are hard-coded and reset every time `create_sites.py` is run.
+Should change to generating from a `json` file.